Case Study

 A field case study from the CreativeMinds Development (cmdev) contact-centre modernisation practice.
 The client is anonymised — a European retail bank, 350 seats, GDPR-regulated, mid-tier by deposit base, multi-country footprint.
 Numbers are real; details that would identify the bank have been blunted.
 The architecture pattern that fell out has since become the cmdev reference for similar mid-market regulated migrations.

-For most of 2025 the same call kept landing: "We've been running the contact centre on the same telephony stack since 2014.
+The room he described had become familiar over the course of 2025.
+Same shape.
+Same conversation.
+"We've been running the contact centre on the same telephony stack since 2014.
 The vendor's roadmap doesn't include us anymore.
 Average handle time is creeping up every quarter.
 We have five agent desktops and nobody trains a new starter in under a month.
 What does a credible exit look like?"

-The client was one of those calls.
-A mid-sized European retail bank, GDPR-regulated, operating across two countries, 350 contact-centre seats split across loan operations, cards, and collections.
+The bank was mid-sized, GDPR-regulated, operating across two countries, 350 contact-centre seats split across loan operations, cards, and collections.
 The telephony was an on-prem Avaya/Genesys-class stack, twelve years old, in a Frankfurt colo with a DR pair in Amsterdam.
-Three IVR layers accreted over a decade.
+Three IVR layers had accreted over a decade like geological strata.
 Five agent desktops, none integrated.
-Vendor support renewal in nine months, priced 38% above the previous cycle.
+The renewal sat in nine months and arrived with a price tag that read more like a hostage negotiation than a service contract.

 The board had decided to leave.
-They didn't have a credible plan to land somewhere else without losing customers, breaking compliance, or burning the operations team out.
-The brief: Amazon Connect, six months, no number loss, all-business-hours rolling cutover, AI overlay where it makes sense, budget the CFO can sign off.
+They did not have a credible plan to land somewhere else without losing customers, breaking compliance, or burning the operations team out.
+The brief was a single paragraph: Amazon Connect, six months, no number loss, all-business-hours rolling cutover, AI overlay where it makes sense, budget the CFO can sign off.
 This is what shipped.

 Key takeaways